Gooseberry family (Grossulariaceae)

 Cultivation: The preference is partial sun, mesic to slightly dry conditions, and loamy or rocky soil with organic material to retain moisture.
 In excessive shade, flowers and fruit may not be produced.
 Gooseberries and currants (both Ribes spp.) can be hosts to White Pine blister rust.
 This is not usually a problem in Illinois, as White Pine and its relatives occur in boreal areas to the north of the state.

-Range & Habitat: Missouri Gooseberry is occasional to locally common in central, northern, and SW Illinois, but it is absent in the SE and south-central areas of the state (see Distribution Map).
+Range & Habitat: The native Missouri Gooseberry is occasional to locally common in central, northern, and SW Illinois, but it is absent in the SE and south-central areas of the state (see Distribution Map).
 Habitats include mesic to dry open woodlands, savannas, woodland borders, thickets, powerline clearances and small meadows in wooded areas, abandoned fields, and partially shaded fence rows.
 Occasional disturbance is beneficial if it removes some of the overhead tree canopy.

 Faunal Associations: The nectar and pollen of the flowers attract bees primarily; this includes both long-tongued and short-tongued bees.
 Less common insect visitors include flies, butterflies, Hummingbird moths, and wasps.
 Bees with long-tongues are more effective at pollinating the flowers than other visitors.
 Examples of such bees are bumblebees, Anthophorid bees, Mason bees, and Digger bees (Eucerine).
 The caterpillars of the butterflies Polygonia faunus (Green Comma) and Polygonia progne (Gray Comma) feed on the foliage of Ribes spp.
 (Gooseberries, Currants).
 The Insect Table lists other species that feed on Gooseberries and Currants.
 The fruit is occasionally eaten by some songbirds, including the Catbird, Robin, Brown Thrasher, and Cedar Waxwing.
 The fruit is also eaten by some mammals, including the Red Fox, Eastern Skunk, Raccoon, Red Squirrel, Deer Mouse, and White-Footed Mouse.
 These animals help to distribute the seeds to new locations.